sip-21/ambrosia-tutorial/docs/quick-start/configuration.md

 - Currency
 - Store Logo

-### Click Next then the Finish button to complete the setup
+### Click Next, then click Finish to complete the setup

 Congratulations!
 You've successfully configured your Ambrosia Point of Sale system.